elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

   namespace: flux-system
 ```

-# Setup
+## Setup

 ### Generate Manifests

+!!! note "Note"

-*Note: Installing Flux with `flux bootstrap` command does not work when installing in a Compliant Kubernetes environment, please follow our instructions instead.*
+    Installing Flux with `flux bootstrap` command does not work when installing in a Compliant Kubernetes environment, please follow our instructions instead.

 The script below can be used to generate Flux manifests and a basic cluster folder structure similar to `flux bootstrap`.
 Be sure to configure the environment variables in the script.